-this revision?

 Will the program or revision require staffing (faculty, advisors, etc.) beyond what is currently available?
-No

 Additional Budget Information

-Attach File(s)

 o Class sizes particularly in our non-dance major classes will increase, but we are currently not at capacity.
-Class sizes in the major dance classes are also not at capacity, so minors with advanced skills will be able to enter these classes. o Currently, any dance student who wants to join major physical practice classes must audition in the class during the first week of the semester.
-Since this is already an ongoing practice with non-majors, this will not include additional work. o We expect that students wanting resources for job placement will utilize the job placement resources in FAA or at the campus career center. o We have selected courses that require little to no student advising.
+Class sizes in the major dance classes are also not at capacity, so minors with advanced skills will be able to enter these classes.

+- o Currently, any dance student who wants to join major physical practice classes must audition in the class during the first week of the semester.
+Since this is already an ongoing practice with non-majors, this will not include additional work. - o We expect that students wanting resources for job placement will utilize the job placement resources in FAA or at the campus career center. - o We have selected courses that require little to no student advising.
 Students that enroll and pass the classes required of the minor should require no additional advising.

-enroll and pass the classes required of the minor should require no additional advising.
 The unit will appoint a specialized faculty member to be director of the non-majors program and the minors' advisor.
 The Director of the Non-Majors program will track the minors and serve as an advisor to minors who need additional support.